 LEAD / CONNECT / GIVE

 Leadership Sacramento develops community-minded business and civic leaders of tomorrow.
 This year-long interactive program provides a behind-the-scenes view of the issues that impact the region’s economy and livelihood and culminates in the completion of a community project for a non-profit.
-Elected officials and CEOs are among the nearly 1,000 individuals who have participated in this 30-year program.
+Elected officials and CEOs are among the 1,000+ of individuals who have participated in this program.

 Inspire Giving seeks to spread the spirit and joy of giving in the Sacramento region by enabling every individual to become a life-long philanthropist through the creation of a perpetual gift for the region.
-Through a one-time donation, join this dedicated group focused on making a positive and meaningful impact in our community.
-In 6 years, Inspire Giving has donated $65,000 in grants to 6 non-profits, leveraging an additional $900,000 in volunteer and in-kind services.
+Individuals contribute to Inspire Giving to be able to collectively give a donation larger than they could give on their own.
+Every year Inspire Giving provides a $10,000 grant and in-kind services to a local nonprofit.
 Truly, a little is enough, if enough people do it.

 Thousand Strong’s mission is to work together as a community to boost Sacramento’s economic prosperity by working with local businesses to create a pool of skilled, experienced young talent.
 The year-long, paid internship program matches young, talented students with businesses and then readies those interns for success on the job.